itsbillion/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs deletes all files in the current working directory that end with the character ~ 101-clean_emacs deletes all files in the current working directory th at ends with the character ~
+102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory